digtalaloha/synology-docker-pihole-unbound/README.md

 ## Directions

-You'll need to make sure the prerequisites are fulfilled on your Synology NAS first, then run through the setup steps below
+You'll need to make sure the prerequisites are fulfilled on your Synology NAS first, then run through the setup steps below.
+I also run through setting everything up in this video here -> VIDEO NOT DONE YET.

 ### Prerequistes

-On your Synology NAS you'll need to.
+On your Synology NAS you'll need to do the following:
+1. Install the Docker package.
-1. Install the Docker and Git Server Packages
+2. Install the Git Server package.
-2. Enable SSH
+3. Enable SSH.

 ### Setup Steps
 1. SSH into your Synology NAS.
-2. Change directory to /volume1/docker.
+2. Change directory to /volume1/docker. `cd /volume1/docker`
 3. Run `sudo git clone https://github.com/digtalaloha/synology-docker-pihole-unbound.git`.
 4. Change directory into synology-docker-pihole-unbound.
 5. Run `mkdir -p pihole/pihole`.